 Section 31 of Title 2 and Part 1 of the California Penal Code treats as principals those who commit acts that aid and abet the commission of a crime.
 This means that even if you did not commit the criminal act itself, but you assisted or facilitated its commission, you will still be charged as a principal – as though you had committed the crime itself.

 Are you facing charges for aiding and abetting?
 Are you charged as a principal or as an accomplice?
 Are you charged as an accessory?
 Do you need legal assistance?
-Do you need legal advice?
-Do you need to know what your options are?
-Call the Criminal Defense Lawyers from Ramiro J. Lluis Law Office, they can help you.
+Call our criminal defense lawyers in Los Angeles.